 Invite Natural Predators In

 Bats, purple martins, dragonflies, toads, and damselflies are natural predators of mosquitoes.
-They won’t do the job on their own, but in combination with other efforts, they can help reduce the mosquito population.
-You can encourage these mosquito-eaters to visit your yard by creating a draw, like bat and purple martin houses where they can roost.
+They won’t do the job alone, but combined with other efforts, they can help reduce the mosquito population.
+You can encourage these mosquito-eaters to visit your yard by creating a draw, like a bat and purple Martin houses, where they can roost.

 Try DIY Mosquito Control